 Visa Application Charges

-The Australian Government has announced that the Visa application charges for the new Temporary Skills Shortage (TSS) visa will be:
+The Visa application charges for the new Temporary Skills Shortage (TSS) visa are:

 - $1150 per visa (primary applicant) for the short term stream